Freaky/kdumpcalltime/README.md

 A tiny Ruby script for summarising system call times in [`ktrace`][ktrace] files.

+Tested on FreeBSD, hopefully works on other systems with ktrace.
+Please open an issue (or ideally a pull request) if it does not.

 ## Synopsis

 ```
 kdumpcalltime [FILE]
 ```

+`FILE` defaults to ktrace.out, matching `ktrace` and `kdump`.

 ## Example